langtonhugh/website_academic/content/project/r-teaching/index.md

 ## A Beginner’s Guide to Statistics for Criminology and Criminal Justice Using R

-Co-authored a textbook introducing R for criminology students.
-Currently in press with Springer.
+Co-authored a textbook introducing R for criminology students, published by Springer.
+Available from [Springer's website](https://link.springer.com/book/10.1007/978-3-030-50625-4).